Private Dermatology Minor Ops in Plymouth, Exeter and Barnstaple

 How does it work?

 Our private treatments are carried out by highly experienced local GPs and Associate Clinicians with extensive expertise in minor surgery.
-You will receive a single appointment, including consultation and the procedure.
+You will receive a Face to Face pre-operative assessment where our clinicians will be able to provide advice and offer a package for removal.
+In some circumstances we may be able to assess moles via photograph – please speak to our friendly team to discuss options.

 The price includes treatment at our modern clinics and includes all consulting and surgical facilities, nursing staff, consumables including surgical treatment room, surgical instrumentation, local anaesthetic, dressings, biopsy assessment of lesions where appropriate together with a follow-up letter.